TBD54566975/developer.tbd.website/docs/web5/learn/decentralized-web-nodes.md

 A DWN is a personal data store.
 This means you can:

 - **Own your data:** You decide where to host your node.
 You control who has access.
-- **Back up your data:** Host multiple nodes in different places, keep them all synced.
-If one goes down, you have your back up.
-When it comes back up, the sync is effortless.
+- **Back up your data:** Host multiple nodes in different places, and keep them all synced.
+If one goes down, you have your backup.
+When it becomes available, the sync is effortless.
 - **Send and receive data:** Alice controls her DWN using her DID.
 Bob controls his DWN with his DID.
 Alice can send data to Bob just by resolving his DID.

 <div role="figure" aria-labelledby="caption-1" class="figure-container">